Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Introduction

 In summary, our main contributions are as follows:

-\begin{itemize} \item \textbf{3D Pseudo-Labels:} We introduce an approach that leverages Grounded-SAM and Metric3Dv2 to generate 3D pseudo-labels for loss computation directly in 3D space. \item \textbf{Seamless Integration:} Our labels can be effortlessly integrated into existing models via an auxiliary loss function, yielding improvements of 43\% in mIoU. \item \textbf{Segmentation of Dynamic Classes:} Accurate segmentation of dynamic classes is critical for autonomous perception.
-In the case of SelfOcc, incorporating our 3D pseudo-labels improves prediction segmentation performance by 627\%. \item \textbf{Holistic Scene Representation:} The proposed 3D pseudo-labels enable a more comprehensive representation of the scene, resulting in a 219\% increase in mIoU for OccNeRF when evaluated across the entire voxel grid. \end{itemize}
+\begin{itemize} \item \textbf{Easy3D-Labels:} We introduce an approach that leverages Grounded-SAM and Metric3Dv2 to generate 3D pseudo-labels for loss computation directly in 3D space.
+Our 3D pseudo-labels can be effortlessly integrated into existing models via an auxiliary loss function, yielding improvements of 45\% in mIoU. \item \textbf{Segmentation of Dynamic Classes:} Accurate segmentation of dynamic classes is critical for safety in autonomous perception.
+In the case of SelfOcc, incorporating our 3D pseudo-labels improves pedestrian segmentation performance by over 600\%. \item \textbf{Holistic Scene Representation:} Our labels enable a more comprehensive scene representation, resulting in a 49\% increase in RayIoU for OccNeRF. \end{itemize}

-This paper is structured as follows: Section \ref{sec:lit_review} reviews prior work on semantic occupancy prediction models and pseudo-labels.
-Section \ref{sec:methodology_pseudo} details the generation of our 3D pseudo-labels and provides an analysis of their quality.
-Following this, Section \ref{sec:methodology_models} details the EasyOcc model and 3D pseudo-label integration into existing architectures.
-Section \ref{sec:results} compares models incorporating our 3D pseudo-labels with state-of-the-art (SOTA) models, highlighting quantitative and qualitative improvements through ablation studies.
-Finally, Section \ref{sec:conclusion} presents concluding remarks.